More than money: pathways for philanthropy and government

 Dr. Bell has served as a trustee for America’s Promise Alliance, on the governance committee of the Executives’ Alliance for Boys and Men of Color, and on the board of directors of the Campaign for Black Male Achievement; Philanthropy Northwest; United Way of King County; Grantmakers for Children, Youth & Families; the National Council on Crime and Delinquency; the Council on Social Work Education; and the Marguerite Casey Foundation.
 He served as co-chair of the board of directors of the Jim Casey Youth Opportunities Initiative, and as chair of the board of directors of the Association of Black Foundation Executives.

-Dr. Bell, in 2022, received the A.K.
+In 2022, Dr. Bell received the A.K.
 Guy Award from the YMCA of Greater Seattle for his outstanding volunteer services and dedication to social responsibility and equity and justice for all, and the Mayor James Charles Evers Award from the World Conference of Mayors and the Historic Black Towns and Settlements Alliance.

 In 2018, Dr. Bell was selected the Distinguished Scholar in Residence at the University of Arkansas Clinton School of Public Service Cener on Community Philanthropy.
 His essay, titled “Building, Growing, Supporting and Sustaining Communities of Hope for All of America’s Children,” was published in the Center’s compendium, “Equity and Transformation: The Impact of Community Philanthropy in Creating Social Change” (March 24, 2020).